khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ### 📒Case Study Questions & Solutions
 <br> **1.
 What is the total amount each customer spent at the restaurant?**
 <br> **Logic**
-Calculate the total spent by each customer by joining sales and menu tables and summing up the prices
+<br> Calculate the total spent by each customer by joining sales and menu tables and summing up the prices
 ```sql
 SELECT
     customer_id,